| |

 all around the country.

 The club as a body is a member of both the "Friends of Jesmond Dene", and is a keen supporter of the "Friends of Paddy Freemans and Castle Farm playing fields" group.
-The club works closely with Newcastle city council on various matters associated with the care and maintenance of the lake and surrounding areas, and supports the bid for a Heritage Lottery grant, and the application for Green flag status for the park.
+The club works closely with Newcastle city council and Urban Green Newcastle (the parks and green spaces trust) on various matters associated with the care and maintenance of the lake and surrounding areas, and supports the bid for a Heritage Lottery grant, and the application for Green flag status for the park.

 As regards joining the Heaton and District Model Power Boat Club, the usual